 Price: £32.95 without champagne; £39.95 with champagne

-The phrase ‘hidden gem’ gets bandied about a bit sometimes, but in the case of the Historical Dining Rooms (HDR), I can use it with conviction.
+The phrase ‘hidden gem’ gets bandied about sometimes, but in the case of the Historical Dining Rooms (HDR), you can use it with conviction.
 These guys only launched last summer, and have already garnered a gathering of loyal foodie fans.
 Tucked above the Star and Dove tavern, to enter you’ll need to ring an old-fashioned butler’s doorbell on a non-descript black door.

 As you’re greeted by name and led upstairs, HDR claims to transport you and your tastebuds into the mists of the past.
 To me – thanks to the haunting memory of history documentaries about gruel and lard cake slabs – that felt more like a threat than a promise.
 Happily, such fears were swiftly banished by the expert service, unusual surrounds and truly beautiful food…

 Click here for our full review of afternoon tea at the Historical Dining Rooms

 The Royal Crescent Hotel has carved out a niche as one of the best afternoon tea stops in the city thanks to its range of five imaginative and decadent tea menus.
 From the classic Royal Crescent (largely sweet) to the Duke of York (largely savoury) and a vegetarian selection, most tastes are catered for.